darya-ver/PhotomosaicCreater/README.md

 There are already 6 images in the folder, each representing a color from the rainbow.
 Feel free to get rid of these images if you do not like them.

+## Setting up original image
+Copy your original image into the main folder "PhotomosaicCreater".
+Make sure the image is relatively small - the biggest dimension should be no more than 150 pixels.
+You can make the image bigger, but the program will take an extremely long time to run.

 ## Running the program
 Make sure you are still in the "PhotomosaicCreater" folder in your terminal (or Windows Equivalent).